ivyl/ivyl.github.com/_posts/2013-06-09-ssh-time-based-one-time-passwords.md

 module](http://git.savannah.gnu.org/cgit/oath-toolkit.git/tree/pam_oath/pam_oath.c)
 and the [file mentioned
 earlier](http://git.savannah.gnu.org/cgit/oath-toolkit.git/tree/liboath/usersfile.c).
 PAM simplicity is astonishing.
-I learned also of <tt>strtok<tt> library function that comes in handy.
+I learned also of <tt>strtok</tt> library function that comes in handy.

 That's it.
 There's nothing more.
 You are fine to go and boast off.